-Current map options include MapQuest Road, MapQuest Aerial, OpenStreetMap, Bing Maps Road, and Bing Maps Aerial.
-Select the map type under the Map dropdown.
+Current map options include Road and Aerial.
+When in the Map view, select the map type under the Map dropdown.

-Zoom in and out using the magnifying glass buttons or the mouse wheel.
+Zoom in and out using the magnifying glass buttons.
+Alternatively, click or tab to the map and use the mouse wheel or \pm -keys.